keeperdao/example/README.md

 An example keeper implementation that uses the KeeperDAO liquidity pool.
 It will:

-1. Call `LiquidityPool.borrow` to borrow ETH from the KeeperDAO liquidity pool,
+1. Call [`LiquidityPool.borrow`](https://github.com/keeperdao/example/blob/master/contracts/HelloWorld.sol#L116) to borrow ETH from the KeeperDAO liquidity pool,
-2. Specify `helloCallback` as the callback implementing custom keeper logic (this is where arbitrage/liquidation logic would go), and
+2. [Specify `helloCallback`](https://github.com/keeperdao/example/blob/master/contracts/HelloWorld.sol#L125) as the callback implementing custom keeper logic (this is where arbitrage/liquidation logic would go), and
-3. Implements `helloCallback` by immediately returning all borrowed ETH, using its own balance to also return some profits.
+3. [Implement `helloCallback`](https://github.com/keeperdao/example/blob/master/contracts/HelloWorld.sol#L165) by immediately returning all borrowed ETH, using its own balance to also return some profits.

 Checkout the commented code for more information.